barahona-research-group/PyGenStability/README.md

 - Plotting via matplotlib and plotly (interactive).
 - Automated optimal scale selection.

-Optimal scale selection [6] is performed by default with the run function but can be repeated with different parameters if needed, see documentation .
+Optimal scale selection [6] is performed by default with the run function but can be repeated with different parameters if needed, see `pygenstability/optimal_scales.py`.
+To reduce noise, e.g., one can increase the parameter values for `block_size` and `window_size`.
 The optimial network partitions can then be plotted given a NetworkX nx_graph.

 ```
 from pygenstability import optimal_scales